 A woman in South Dakota, was diagnosed with the fatal reproductive cancer in 2006.
 She filed a lawsuit in October 2013 against Johnson & Johnson claiming a lifelong use of their Shower-to-Shower product was to blame for her diagnosis.
 Though she was not awarded any damages, her willingness to challenge the drug giant spearheaded the way for other women to come forward and demand Johnson & Johnson’s transparency in the matter.

-In August, a 63 yr old woman, was awarded $417 million in damages after she filed a lawsuit against Johnson & Johnson in Los Angeles.
-In her lawsuit, she stated that a lifelong use of Johnson’s Baby Powder caused her terminal Ovarian Cancer.
+In 2017, a woman was awarded $417 million in damages after she filed a lawsuit against Johnson & Johnson in Los Angeles.
+In her lawsuit, she stated that a lifelong use of Johnson’s Baby Powder caused her terminal ovarian cancer.
 Shortly after, she passed away.

 Advanced studies approved